The Wizard of Oz (2011 musical): Production history

-London (2011-12)
+West End (2011–12)

 After previews beginning 7 February, the musical opened in the West End, at the London Palladium, on 1 March 2011.
 The role of Dorothy was originated by Danielle Hope, who was selected through the reality television show Over the Rainbow, and the title role of the Wizard was created by Michael Crawford.
 Over the Rainbow runner-up Sophie Evans performed the role of Dorothy on Tuesday evenings and when Hope was ill or on holiday.
 Hannah Waddingham originated the role of the Wicked Witch of the West and was replaced in September 2011 by her understudy, Marianne Benedict.
 Hope and Crawford left the production on 5 February 2012.
 Evans replaced Hope in the role of Dorothy full-time in February 2012, and Russell Grant took over soon afterwards as The Wizard, for 14 weeks.
 Des O'Connor portrayed The Wizard from May 2012 until the production closed.

 The musical was produced by Lloyd Webber and Bill Kenwright, with direction by Jeremy Sams, choreography by Arlene Phillips and sets and costumes by Robert Jones.
 It took in pre-opening sales of £10 million.
 The production celebrated its 500th performance on 9 May 2012 and closed on 2 September 2012.

-Toronto and North American tour (2012-14)
+Toronto (2012–13) and North American tours (2013–14; 2015–16)

 An autumn 2012 reality TV show, Over the Rainbow, hosted by Daryn Jones, searched for a Canadian girl to play the role of Dorothy in a Toronto staging by Mirvish Productions.
-On 5 November 2012, viewers of the show chose Danielle Wade, a 20-year-old University of Windsor acting major, to play the role, with Stephanie La Rochelle as 1st runner up.
+On 5 November 2012, viewers of the show chose Danielle Wade, a 20-year-old University of Windsor acting major, to play the role, with Stephanie La Rochelle as first runner up.
 The production premiered on 20 December 2012 at the Ed Mirvish Theatre with an official opening on 13 January 2013.
 Besides Wade, the all-Canadian cast also included Cedric Smith as Professor Marvel/the Wizard, Lisa Horner as Miss Gulch/The Wicked Witch of the West, Mike Jackson as the Tin Man, Lee MacDougall as the Cowardly Lion, Jamie McKnight as the Scarecrow and Robin Evan Willis as Glinda.
 The production concluded its run on 18 August 2013, having been seen by over 500,000 people.